msiemens/tinydb/README.rst

 TinyDB is:

-- **tiny:** The current source code has 1200 lines of code (with about 40% documentation) and 1000 lines tests.
+- **tiny:** The current source code has 1200 lines of code (with about 40% documentation) and 1000 lines of tests.
 For comparison: Buzhug_ has about 2500 lines of code (w/o tests), CodernityDB_ has about 7000 lines of code (w/o tests).